-• When removing the cable, pull it straight out from the connector.
+- When removing the cable connected to a back panel connector, first remove the cable from your device and then remove it from the motherboard. - When removing the cable, pull it straight out from the connector.
 Do not rock it side to side to prevent an electrical short inside the cable connector.

-Center/Subwoofer Speaker Out Jack (Orange)
+Genter/Subwoofer Speaker Out Jack (Orange)